The London Bus Theatre Company

 All London Bus staff, paid and unpaid, are recruited on merit and in accordance with The London Bus Theatre Company’s Equal Opportunities Policy.

 The London Bus Theatre Company encourage a broad and diverse range of applicants and aim to make our service responsive to user’s comments, both complimentary and critical.

 The London Bus Theatre Company has a written complaints procedure for staff and clients.

-The London Bus Theatre Company has a Child Protection Policy and CRB checks are carried out on all staff working with children.
+The London Bus Theatre Company has a Safe Guarding Policy, Child Protection Policy, Data Protection Policy and DBS checks are carried out on all staff working with children.

 The London Bus approach is unique.
 Based on Augusto Boal’s Forum Theatre of the Oppressed and run by Bristol Old Vic trained workshop leaders, the formats feature total involvement from the students and find general solutions to problems collectively.